 Expanded frequency coverage, dimmer on/off function, improved RF front end, better audio response and ability to accept the new TV-8600 video unit.

 Do you know this rig?
 Tell us something about it!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the AOR AR-8600 Mk2.
+We collect prices paid by real hams over the years to help you estimate the value of a used AOR AR-8600 Mk2.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the AOR AR-8600 Mk2 might be around:
+Based on historic data, today's second-hand price of the AOR AR-8600 Mk2 is around:

 These estimates are based on the following prices: (see all 2 prices)